 In the case seen above, the initial duct was set with dimensions that are not rounded.
 Change these numbers to whole integers by selecting the duct, then clicking on the dimension number.
 This will allow you to change the dimension to a set number.
 Press enter and this dimension will be adjusted.

 When inputting certain fields of measures into different Revit fields, such as the length of a wall, you can put away the calculator.
-Revit can read formulas in this fields, and will calculate this formula for you.
-For example, if you have a wall set at 20’-0, but need to lower this wall height by 60%, you can simply write “=20’-0*.6” into the revit field, and Revit will do the rest.
+Revit can read formulas in these fields and will calculate this formula for you.
+For example, if you have a wall set at 20’-0, but need to lower this wall height by 60%, you can simply write “=20’-0*.6” into the Revit field, and Revit will do the rest.
 Note that in order for Revit to recognize your input as a formula, you must put the “=” sign in front of the formula.

 21 CREATE A WALL